spiraldevops/home-assignment-2/README.md

 <details>
 <summary>Diversity disclaimer</summary>

-    We value diversity and inclusivity in our recruitment process and do not discriminate on the basis of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
+    We value diversity and inclusivity in our recruitment process.
+    We do not discriminate on the basis of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

     If you have any questions or concerns regarding the assignment or the recruitment process, please do not hesitate to contact us.
 We want to create an equal and fair opportunity for all applicants.
 </details>

 <br>